jjvanzon/JJs-Reference-Architecture/code-style.md

 ### Namespace Tips

-Full namespaces in code, might make the code line difficult to read:
+*Full* namespaces in code, might make the code harder to read:

 __Less Preferred__